 Retirement

 A stressor for the elderly is represented by the feeling of “being useless” after a life of work or dedicated to raising children and grandchildren.
-The resulting frustration can be very harmful to one’s health: laughing together with a group helps to overcome insecurity and contributes to increasing self-esteem.
+The resulting frustration can be very harmful to your health.
+Here laughing together with a group helps to overcome insecurity and contributes to increasing self-esteem.

 No Strings Attached

-Laughing and playing with a group is very important for those who suffer from lack of human contact.
-Many feel the need to share their emotions: unconditional laughter helps to feel part of, facilitates the sense of belonging to a group and the bond that is created with the people with whom you laugh together is very strong, generating feelings of closeness and fraternity.
+Playing with a group is very important for those who suffer from lack of human contact.
+Many feel the need to share their emotions: playing helps to feel part of, facilitates the sense of belonging to a group and the bond that is created with the people with whom you laugh together is very strong, generating feelings of closeness and fraternity.

 Lack of mobility

 Physical immobility damages limbs and muscles.
-By stimulating laughter, the production of endorphins is increased, and this relieves the feeling of pain.
+By playing, the production of endorphins is increased and this relieves the sensation of pain.
 Diaphragmatic movements increase lung capacity and give a real massage to the internal organs.
-The cardiovascular system also gets its benefits from stimulating laughter, such as light aerobic exercise.
-So, this practice is beneficial both to those suffering from loneliness and to those who are immobilized in a wheelchair or in bed.
+The cardiovascular system also gets its benefits.
+So this practice is beneficial both to those suffering from loneliness and to those who are immobilized in a wheelchair.

 Decrease in intellectual faculties

 With advancing age, one can fall into senile dementia or contract Alzheimer’s disease.
-Actions that were previously easy to perform, with the onset of illness, are no longer so.
-And humour cannot bridge the gap because the jokes are not understood.
-So, laughing unconditionally can be a valid help because you laugh with the body more than with the mind.
+Actions that were previously easy to perform, with the onset of the disease, are no longer so.
+And humor cannot bridge the gap because the jokes are not understood.
+So playing can be a valuable help because it activates the body more than the mind.
 And then you find a way to cheat the disease and get the benefits provided by the practice at all levels because you don’t need any mental skills.

-Ageless Laughter: Smiling is the true fountain of youth!
+Ageless Laughter: Playing is the true fountain of youth!